IMPORTANT: The process for registering a death has changed due to measures which have been put in place to protect staff and members of the public.

 - the full name and address of the informant and their relationship to the deceased

-If you are Welsh speaking and would like to have the death registered in both English and Welsh please discuss this with the registrar when you telephone to book an appointment.
+If you would like to have the death registered in both English and Welsh, please indicate this when you book your appointment.
+You should have the correct English and Welsh spellings available in preparation for your appointment.

 What documents will the registrar issue?